weaveworks/awesome-gitops/README.md

 ## Background

 - [Operations by pull request](https://www.weave.works/blog/gitops-operations-by-pull-request) - a blog entry about how GitOps came about at Weaveworks
+- [GitOps.tech](https://www.gitops.tech/) - a summary of how GitOps works

 ## Tools